-This is a newly designed course with a very understanding and helpful course director, Dr. Paietta.
 Many different professors will present their own topics, all of which must be integrated into a complete understanding of the biochemical pathways.
 Adjust to each professor's style of teaching and grasp the concepts they deem essential.
 Keep on top of the material and try to understand where one professor left off and where another begins along a pathway.

-The material on genetic disorders, the Kreb's cycle, glycolysis, carbohydrates, and the like is very challenging!
+The material on genetic disorders, the Krebs cycle, glycolysis, carbohydrates, and the like is very challenging!
 They like you to know the stuff inside and out, but it prepares you well for the boards and is a prime reason why Wright State medical students do very well on the Boards!

-ALL EXAMS ARE CUMULATIVE.
+If this class is similar to the equivalent course from last year- ALL EXAMS ARE CUMULATIVE.
 Learn the material when it is presented, or it will come back and bite you in the butt on all the subsequent exams.

-The Team-Based Learning in this course is a little different than Human Structure TBLs.
 Typically, the TBL topics cover scenarios that may occur from biochemical pathway dysfunction.
-The TBL sessions are run by Dr. Onady, a med-peds physician from Dayton Childrens.
+The TBL sessions are run by Dr. Onady, a med-peds physician from Dayton Children's.
 Speak with your bigs or tutors to better understand his style of teaching.
 In addition to knowing lecture material, you will be tested on the information from the assigned article.
 These TBLs are your first encounter with the challenge faced by every physician: integrating academic knowledge with patient presentations.

-You'll find that this course is the least time consuming in the classroom.
-Class usually runs from 9am-12pm everyday with the afternoons free to study and review the material.
-This is also the only class where you will put to use your math skills, don't be afraid to ask for help!
+This is also the only class where you will use your math skills, don't be afraid to ask for help!
 Put your pride aside and learn the material properly!